 “We are always, always being asked to do one more thing.
 Things added on.
 Little things…and it’s constant and it’s so frustrating.”

-This ‘one more thing’ phrase has been echoed since then in many other conversations I’ve had.
-With providers, veterinarians, practice administrators, and public health professionals who work with providers.
+This ‘one more thing’ phrase has been echoed since then in many other conversations I’ve had with healthcare professionals.

-So I have been thinking about ‘one more thing.’
+So I have been thinking about this idea of doing ‘one more thing.’

-Specifically, I’ve been trying to understand as an educator what it means to think about education this way.
-To think about patients and providers this way.
+Specifically, I’ve been trying to understand as an educator what it means to think about patient or client education in this ‘one more thing’ kind of way.

 When one more thing is good